AdaiasMagdiel/hermes/README.md

     // Handle form submission
 });

+// Optional changing the 404 page
+Router::set404(function() {
+    echo "This is a new 404 page."
+});

+// Optional changing the 500 page
+Router::set500(function() {
+    echo "This is a new 500 page."
+});

 Router::execute();
 ```

 In this example, we define routes for different HTTP methods (`GET` and `POST`) and execute actions based on the requested routes.

+First you need to initialize the `Router` class with the static `initialize` method.
+Then you can use the methods to add routes, also you can add a 404 and 500 page with the `set400` e `set500` methods.

 ## Tests